DanCasterIt/fixed-Microchip-CE018-code-example/README.md

 ## How to compile and run

+1) Clone this project
+2) Rename this project's folder from "dfixed-Microchip-CE018-code-example" to "fixed-Microchip-CE018-code-example.X"
-clone this project folder, open it with MPLAB X, if it does not compile already, right-click on the project name -> properties -> Conf:[default] -> XC16-> xc16-ld -> in "Additional options:" put the string: "--library "dsp""
+3) Open it with MPLAB X
+4) If it does not compile already, right-click on the project name -> properties -> Conf:[default] -> XC16-> xc16-ld -> in "Additional options:" put the string: "--library "dsp""

 ## Workaround for TwidFactorInit() function